EddyTheCo/BuyMeACoffe/README.md

 ### How to embed it into your webpage

-1. Include [initQTwasm](https://github.com/EddyTheCo/initQTwasm/blob/main/js/initQTwasm.js) and [qtloader](https://github.com/EddyTheCo/initQTwasm/blob/main/qtloader.js) in your JavaScripts.
+1. Include [initQTwasm](https://eddytheco.github.io/BuyMeACoffe/wasm/js/initQTwasm.js) in your JavaScripts.

 2. Select an element of your webpage where you want the BuyMeACoffe to show and set the 'id'.
 like: